 I am aware all this is a hard doctrine; hard to those even who assent to it, and can describe it most accurately.
 There are such imperfections, such inconsistencies in the heart and life of even the better sort of men, that continual repentance must ever go hand in hand with our endeavours to obey.
 Much we need the grace of Christ's blood to wash us from the guilt we daily incur; much need we the aid of His promised Spirit!
 And surely He will grant all the riches of His mercy to His true servants; but as surely He will vouchsafe to none of us the power to believe in Him, and the blessedness of being one with Him, who are not as earnest in obeying Him as if salvation depended on themselves.

-John Henry Cardinal Newman. excerpt from "Self-Denial the Test of Religious Earnestness." sermon 5 from Parochial and Plain Sermons (San Francisco: Ignatius Press, 1997).
+John Henry Cardinal Newman. excerpt from "Self-Denial the Test of Religious Earnestness." sermon 5 from Parochial and Plain Sermons (London & New York: Longman, Green, and Company, 1891).

 back to top